jlevesy/dawg/README.md

 ### What this is right now?

-Currently a PoC that reads and executes a statically compiled WASM binary from filesystem, pushes it to grafana.
+Currently a PoC that reads and executes a statically compiled WASM binary loaded from the filesystem or an OCI registry, pushes it to grafana.

 Building the generators (you'll need tinygo)